-The red chile at the Santa Fe restaurants is brick red and deeply earthy with a slightly sweet taste you remember long after your meal–so good you might never order the restaurant’s green chile (which would be a mistake because the green chile is outstanding in its own right).
+The red chile at the Santa Fe restaurants is brick red and deeply earthy with a slightly sweet taste you remember long after your meal–so good you might never order the restaurant’s green chile (which would be a mistake because the green chile is outstanding in its own right as you’ll quickly find out should you order the frijoles con chile verde).
 Still, the red chile is the quintessential New Mexico chile–the result of the ownership purchasing the entire chile bounty of two Hatch, New Mexico chile fields.
 Red chile is ground every day in the restaurant’s mills to prevent oxidization and ensure freshness.

 Served atop stuffed sopaipillas, generous coverage of red chile overflows onto the Spanish rice and refried beans and for that you’ll be grateful.
 Honestly, only at Mary & Tito’s will you find a chile anywhere quite as wonderful.
 The stuffed sopaipilla is engorged with pinto beans and your choice of spicy ground beef or chicken, both of which are terrific.
 The refried beans are among the very best you’ll find anywhere in New Mexico, so good they’ll convert you even if you disdain beans.